Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 To begin with, when you create a new MVC 4 project there is now a mobile application project template you can use to build a standalone app specifically for mobile devices.
 Additionally, MVC 4 integrates with jQuery Mobile through a jQuery.Mobile.MVC NuGet package. jQuery Mobile is an HTML5-based framework for developing web apps that are compatible with all popular mobile device platforms, including Windows Phone, iPhone, Android and so on.
 However, if you need specialization, MVC 4 also enables you to serve different views for different devices and provide device-specific optimizations.

 In this hands-on lab, you will start with the MVC 4 "Internet Application" project template to create a Photo Gallery application.
 You will progressively enhance the app using jQuery Mobile and MVC 4's new features to make it compatible with different mobile devices and desktop web browsers.
-You will also learn about new code recipes for code generation and how MVC 4 makes it easier for you to write asynchronous action methods by supporting Task<ActionResult> return types.
+You will also learn about new code recipes for code generation and how MVC 4 makes it easier for you to write asynchronous action methods by supporting Task\<ActionResult\> return types.

 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Take advantage of the enhancements to the ASP.NET MVC project templates ? including the new mobile application project template
+- Take advantage of the enhancements to the ASP.NET MVC project templates-including the new mobile application project template

 - Use the HTML5 viewport attribute and CSS media queries to improve the display on mobile devices